-Marc Oken, a member of the Company's Board of Directors, is Chairman of Falfurrias Capital Partners, a private equity investment firm ("Falfurrias").
-Marsh places insurance on commercial terms in the ordinary course of Marsh's business for several of Falfurrias' portfolio companies for which the Company received total payments of less than \$616,000 in 2021.
+Marc Oken, who served on the Company's Board of Directors until May 2022, is Chairman of Falfurrias Capital Partners, a private equity investment firm ("Falfurrias").
+Marsh places insurance on commercial terms in the ordinary course of Marsh's business for several of Falfurrias' portfolio companies for which the Company received total payments of less than \$161,000 in 2022.
+Lloyd Yates is President & Chief Executive Officer of NiSource Inc. Mercer provides consulting services to NiSource Inc. in the ordinary course of its business for which the Company received payments of approximately \$510,000 in 2022.